bgavran/autodiff/README.md

 Composition of operations can be abstracted and the inner operations hidden with the `CompositeOperation` class.

-`Grad` is a CompositeOperation which takes an operation and returns a new DAG representing the gradient of that operation with respect to a provided variable.
+`Grad` is a CompositeOperation which takes an operation and returns a new DAG representing the gradient of that operation with respect to the provided variable.

 Since Grad is a CompositeOperation, it's gradient can be taken in exactly the same way.